 “Patti Labelle was the most memorable session at Flyte Tyme,” recalls Big Jim.
 Even now, after all of Wright’s success, you can sense a hint of disbelief.
 “Both Ann and myself were prepping for Patti to come.
-And Patti walked in wearing a full mink coat, looking beautiful.
-And I was like ‘oh my god!
+And Patti walked in wearing a full mink coat, looking beautiful - a superstar.
+And I was like ‘Oh my god!
 We’re doing a song for Patti Labelle!’
 That’s when we did The Right Kinda Lover (from the Gems album).
 Patti came to work with Jam & Lewis but Terry set the stage.
 ‘This is Big Jim, a talented young man.’
 And when Patti heard me play and sing, well, we just fell in love.”

 Jam & Lewis left A&M, leaving behind Perspective Records and started the new label venture Flyte Tyme Records with Universal.
 The release schedule read: 1) Angel Grant 2) Kevin Ford & 3) Big Jim Wright.
 Unfortunately the subsequent albums were cancelled.
 But for the first project on the slate, Album by Angel Grant, Jam & Lewis entrusted co-production and co-writing on the entire set to Big Jim (including the catchy, shouldabeenasmash, Desreé-esque Knockin’ & the Billboard charting lullaby Lil’ Red Boat.)